Ladybug870/os-preque/README.md

 </p>

 <h1>How to Remote Desktop a Virtual Machine</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines how to gain remote access to a virtual machine.<br />

 <h2>Video Demonstration</h2>